clj-kondo/lein-clj-kondo/README.md

 ### Deploy

-`bb tag x.y.z` to tag the new release.
+`bb tag x.y.z` to tag the new release, github actions will do the deploy to clojars automatically.

-`bb deploy` to deploy to clojars.